danielmichaels/databank/playbook/pages/Thoughts.md

 > “It should be noted that no ethically-trained software engineer would ever consent to write a DestroyBaghdad procedure.
 Basic professional ethics would instead require him to write a DestroyCity procedure, to which Baghdad could be given as a parameter.” — Nathaniel Borenstein, 1992

+> "...be in the top 25% of two or three fields and you'll be more successful than being in the top 1% of one.." - Scott Adams

 > "Today's pleasures beckon stronger than tomorrows pain" __On Learning goals__: